 The Island by Victoria Hislop – I read this book 10 years ago and it has had such a huge effect on me in so many ways.
 Firstly it triggered my love of historical fiction.
 I loved reading about a historic event through fictional characters.
 Not only was I getting an incredible and moving story but I was also learning about a historic event.

-The fact that it was set in Greece was also a big reason in this as part of that learning was about another country, its culture and its history.
+The fact that it was set in Greece was also a big reason in this as part of that learning was about another country, its culture, and its history.
 All of these things really excited me and I began to seek out similar books that told a story about a historic event in a different country.
-Not only have I learnt a lot but I feel like I’ve had a time travelling tour of the world through my reading.
+Not only have I learned a lot but I feel like I’ve had a time-traveling tour of the world through my reading.
 I think these stories have had a huge effect on my wanting to travel and visit these places.

 The book itself is a story about a girl who goes in search of her family history and uncovers a tragic story of a community destroyed by leprosy.
 Including her mother’s family.
 It’s a beautiful, moving story and I highly recommend it.

 Lonely Planet’s Ultimate Trave list: The 500 Best Places on the Planet…Ranked (Lonely Planet General Reference) – When I decided I wanted to travel the world I bought this book for some inspiration.
 It’s pretty big, so no chance of it fitting in my backpack.
 But I love it!
 It’s hardback and has beautiful pictures and a map for your wall!